 Time tracking applications such as TimeFiler can automatically apply those awards based on the employee’s payment agreement.
 So, whatever the employee puts down will be verified against hours worked, day, leave status, overtime, and other employment metrics.

 Aside from the legal necessity for capturing start and end times, most rosters must track their employee’s day to work out their schedules.
 Calculating an employee’s next work period, what they would have worked when they take leave, what extra hours or overtime they finished with, whether this overtime spills into a public holiday and what special allowances to apply are all data sets that are useful to a company.
 Even for salaried staff, who might not have any complexity to their payment type, it’s good practice to capture start and end times to show how they affect the business, as this data relates to employee expenditure versus actual company gains.

 Again, all of this can be worked out and planned ahead of time, based on an employee’s work contract — just as long as the hours are recorded properly.

 Hopefully, from reading this far, you’ll have some idea about just how important recording hours really are.
 Throughout, we’ve said that figuring salary and payroll is easy as long as you have those numbers — but that’s only half the truth.
 Timekeeping relies on accurate time recording, and there’s a wide gap in the market between some of the less accurate applications and the ones that are fully reliable.

-If you want to skip over to part two, we talk about how the existing problem in the tech market for time tracking and how TimeFiler can be used to solve it, as well as getting employees to actually record their hours.
+If you want to skip over to part two, we talk about the existing problem in the tech market for time tracking and how TimeFiler can be used to solve it, as well as getting employees actually to record their hours.